openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Refresh can be initiated by the Wallet independently from the Credential Issuer, or the Credential Issuer can send a signal to the Wallet asking it to request Credential refresh.
 How the Credential Issuer sends such a signal is out of scope for this specification.

 It is up to the Credential Issuer whether to update both the signature and the claim values, or only the signature.

-## Protecting the Access Token

-Access Tokens represent End-User authorization and consent to issue certain Credential(s).
-Long-lived Access Tokens giving access to Credentials MUST not be issued unless sender-constrained.
-Access Tokens with lifetimes longer than 5 minutes are, in general, considered long lived.

-To sender-constrain Access Tokens, see the recommendations in Section 4.10.1 in [@!I-D.ietf-oauth-security-topics].
-If Bearer Access Tokens are stored by the Wallet, they MUST be stored in a secure manner, for example, encrypted using a key stored in a protected key store.

 # Privacy Considerations